jezzsantos/saastack/docs/design-principles/0180-billing-integration.md

 Instead of building our own system, SaaStack has been designed to be fully two-way integrated with established 3rd party billing providers (e.g.,  [Chargebee](https://www.chargebee.com), [Maxio](https://www.chargify.com/), or [Stripe Billing](https://www.stripe.com/billing)).

 All these providers offer APIs for integration as well as management portals and tools for handling subscriptions, plans, pricing, trials, discounts, and coupons.
 The API interface (and webhooks) provided by the BMS becomes the user interface of your product that your customers can self-serve with.
-The management portal the BMS provides becomes an administrative tool your business (product, support & success, etc) can use to manage customers, billing, and pricing changes long term.
+The management portal the BMS provides becomes an administrative tool your business (product, support & success, etc.) can use to manage customers, billing, and pricing changes long term.

 This bidirectional approach introduces a need for seamless synchronization between your SaaS product and third-party services, as changes can occur in both systems independently (due to different actors).
 Therefore, the product's backend API will be needed (via webhooks) to modify and synchronize subscriptions from the BMS and ensure consistency between the two systems.
 Eventual consistency is completely tolerable in this scenario.